Can I sign this?

 02

-Every clause is cross-referenced against tenant law where you live and against thousands of standard leases.
-We flag what's unusual, not just what's complicated.
+Every clause checked against local tenant law and thousands of standard leases.

 03